 If you are already in employment, being a board member could give you training and development opportunities that your current employer can’t provide.

+You don’t have to have a traditional career path or be involved in politics to apply.
 Some appointments require specialist knowledge and expertise, but many don’t.

 When applying for a public appointment, you should keep in mind that: